HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### E2EE Deprecated Solutions for WeChat
 In the past, there are some open source solutions attempt to use web version of WeChat to intercept the messages.
 It avoids the complexity of reverse engineering.
 However, as WeChat aware of the potential use of WeChat Web version, they are forcing users to switch to WeChat Desktop version.
 Therefore, the web version's use becomes very limited.

-# User Manual and Desmonstration
+# User Manual and Demonstration

 The whole video demonstration could be found here.
 [TODO YOUTUBE]
+## Basic Function Scre
 - 添加 安装微信
 - 添加 反制微信更新